Join the cause

 The Alzheimer’s Association invites you to become an Alzheimer advocate.
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.

-For more information or questions, please contact Katie Macklin at 800.272.3900 or firstname.lastname@example.org.
+For more information and how to get involved in Chapter advocacy efforts, please contact Katie Macklin at 800.272.3900 or firstname.lastname@example.org.

 What is an advocate?

 Alzheimer advocates play an important role in improving the quality of care and quality of life for people with Alzheimer’s disease and their families by working to improve dementia care and services; improve access to community-based care; improve quality care in residential settings; and expand funding for research and public programs serving people with dementia.